-Scenario 2a Eastward extension (Northern route)
+Scenario 2a Eastward extension (northern route)

-- Scenario 1 inclusive. - [Myanmar] Payangazu-Kalaw section will be upgraded (2 → 3) in 2021 and beyond, based on the observation of ongoing improvement work. - [Myanmar] Taunggyi-Loilen-Takaw-Kentung section will be upgraded (2 → 3) in 2025 and beyond.
+- Scenario 1 - [Myanmar] The Payangazu-Kalaw section will be upgraded (2 → 3) in 2021 and beyond, based on the observation of ongoing improvement work. - [Myanmar] The Taunggyi-Loilem-Ta kaw-Keng Tung section will be upgraded (2 → 3) in 2025 and beyond.
 As of December 2019, foreigners' entry into this section is restricted for security reasons.
-However, in order to activate this extension route, normalisation of this section is necessary. - [Myanmar] Tarlay-Keng Lap section will be improved $(2 \rightarrow 3)$ in 2025 and beyond.
-Brownfield investment in this section has been listed in the Initial Rolling Pipeline of Potential ASEAN

-Infrastructure Projects (Initial Pipeline) under the Master Plan on ASEAN Connectivity 2025 (World Bank et al., 2019).5

-- [Lao PDR] Xieng Kok-Muang Sing section will be upgraded ($2 \rightarrow 3$) in 2025 and beyond. - [Viet Nam] Tay Trang-Na Thin section in Viet Nam will be upgraded (2 → 3) in 2021 and beyond, reflecting the ongoing repair and improvement works. - [Lao PDR = Viet Nam] Improvements in border crossing procedures at Pang Hoc = Tay Trang border in 2021 and beyond.
+However, in order to activate this extension route, normalisation of this section is necessary. - [Myanmar] The Tarlay-Kyainglat section will be improved (2 → 3) in 2025 and beyond.
+Brownfield investment in this section has been listed in the Initial Rolling Pipeline of Potential ASEAN Infrastructure Projects (Initial Pipeline) under the Master Plan on ASEAN Connectivity 2025, which was revealed in June 2019.6 - [Lao PDR] The Xieng Kok-Muang Sing section will be upgraded (2 → 3) in 2025 and beyond. - [Viet Nam] The Tay Trang-Na Thin section in Viet Nam will be upgraded (2 → 3) in 2021 and beyond, reflecting the ongoing repair and improvement works. - [Lao PDR/Viet Nam] Improvements in border-crossing procedures at the Pang Hoc/Tay Trang border in 2021 and beyond.

-Scenario 2b Eastward extension (Northern route) + internationalisation of the Myanmar- Lao Friendship Bridge
+Scenario 2b Eastward extension (northern route) + internationalisation of the Myanmar-Lao PDR Friendship Bridge

-- Scenario 2a inclusive. - [Myanmar = Lao PDR] Internationalisation of the Myanmar-Lao Friendship Bridge at Kyainglat = Xieng Kok border in 2021 and beyond, by removing specific settings in the baseline scenario to allow international trade between Myanmar and Lao PDR, including transit trade via each other, in the same way as other border points.
+- Scenario 2a - [Myanmar/Lao PDR] Internationalisation of the Myanmar-Lao PDR Friendship Bridge at the Kyainglat/Xieng Kok border in 2021 and beyond by removing specific settings in the baseline scenario to allow international trade between Myanmar and the Lao PDR, including transit trade via each country in the same way as other border points.

-Scenario 3 Eastward extension (Southern route)
+Scenario 3 Eastward extension (southern route)